|

 medieval arcades.
 He partly realized this on Kaiser-Joseph-Straße

-(formerly Adolf-Hitler-Straße) after the war, when its buildings were destroyed during Operation Tigerfish, the November 27, 1944 air raid.
+(formerly Adolf-Hitler-Straße) after the war, when the street's buildings had been destroyed during the November 27, 1944 air raid known as Operation Tigerfish.

-By incorporating the "arcades" into the facades of the houses, Schlippe gained space for the growing car traffic.
+By incorporating the "arcades" into the houses' facades, Schlippe created space for the growing car traffic.
 Today, Freiburg's central axis is a pedestrian zone.

 |